10 Communication Exercises to Strengthen Your Relationship

 How to Practice These Exercises at Home

 Start small.
 Pick one or two exercises to try each week.
 Set aside intentional time—even 10 minutes makes a difference.
 Be patient with each other.
 Change takes time, but these tools are worth the effort.
+Consistency in practicing communication exercises leads to healthier communication patterns over time, making it easier to navigate challenges together.
+Regular practice of these exercises helps strengthen relationships and build effective communication skills, fostering deeper connection and satisfaction.

 Looking for additional tools?
 Download our Free Couples Communication Workbook for guided exercises to help you connect better at home.